 The Thesaurus Linguae Latinae and Other Dictionaries

 Thesaurus Linguae Latinae: The TLL is an enormous lexicographical project that documents all attestations of every Latin word up to about 600 AD.
-The project is only up to the letter R, but if you’re interested in the history of a word in the first three quarters of the alphabet, this is a great place to start.
-De Gruyter hosts the digital database edition (which you can only access through an institutional subscription—check your library’s website for access), but there are open-access PDFs now available of all published volumes, not including the newest fascicles for N and R. The link above points to a collection of sites to help you understand the structure and methodology of TLL articles.
+De Gruyter hosts the digital database edition (which you can only access through an institutional subscription—check your library’s website for access), but there are open-access PDFs now available of all published volumes, not including the newest fascicles.

-TLL Index: While at the TLL, I helped translate the website for the dictionary’s voluminous Index into English.
-The Index catalogs all the texts, authors, and editions cited in the TLL itself.
+TLL Index: The Index for the Thesaurus catalogs all the texts, authors, and editions cited in the TLL itself.
 Its abbreviations of Latin texts and authors provide helpful examples for unambiguously citing every work of Latin literature in the dictionary.
-As the Index advises, “It may be useful, therefore, to consult the Index even independently of the Thesaurus itself.”
 I’ve written a little more about using the index in a separate blog post.

-Guide to an Apparatus Criticus This helpful document, compiled by Karl Maurer at the University of Dallas, shows the common symbols and Latin abbreviations you’ll find in the app crit at the bottom of scholarly editions of Greek or Latin texts (such as an OCT or Teubner edition).
-The document is quite comprehensive, and it should be useful even to students with very limited Latin.
+Guide to an Apparatus Criticus This helpful document, compiled by Karl Maurer at the University of Dallas, shows the common symbols and Latin abbreviations you’ll find in the “app crit” at the bottom of scholarly editions of Greek or Latin texts (such as an OCT or Teubner edition).

 Text Corpora and Other Digital Editions